Skip to content

 I'm writing my own myth instead of waiting for someone else to tell it, choosing the symbols, the language, and the aesthetic that resonates.

-The rest of my mentors are in the codex, and I'll let them speak for themselves.
+The rest of my mentors are in the library, and I'll let them speak for themselves.

 // shadow.integrate()